A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: Full circuit schematic

 \section{Full circuit schematic}

 The full schematic of the current-mode mixed-feedback neuron presented in this work is displayed in \cref{fig:fullschematic}.
-Transistors dimensions and capacitor sizes used in a revised layout optimized for mismatched are reported in \cref{tab:dimensions}.
+Transistor dimensions and capacitor sizes used in a revised layout optimized for mismatch are reported in \cref{tab:dimensions}.
 The dimensions of all transistors of the test circuits used to obtain the experimental results in \cref{sec:results} of this work are $W\times L=\SI{3}{\micro\meter}\times \SI{300}{\nano\meter}$.